Bound in Morocco

 Bound in Morocco is a 1918 American silent action romantic comedy film starring Douglas Fairbanks.
 Fairbanks produced and wrote the film's story and screenplay (under the pseudonym Elton Thomas), and Allan Dwan directed.
-The film was produced by Douglas Fairbanks Pictures Corporation and distributed by Famous Players–Lasky / Artcraft Pictures.
+The film was produced by Douglas Fairbanks Pictures Corporation and distributed by Famous Players–Lasky/Artcraft Pictures.

 Plot

-As described in a film magazine, George Travelwell (Fairbanks), an American youth motoring in Morocco, discovers that the governor of El Harib (Campeau) has seized a young American woman for his harem.
+As described in a film magazine, George Travelwell, an American youth motoring in Morocco, discovers that the governor of El Harib has seized a young American woman for his harem.
 Disguised as an inmate of the harem, George nearly wrecks the place while he rescues her.
 One thrilling incident follows upon the heels of another in their attempts to get away, and it ends with him setting one tribe against another, leaving them free to peacefully ride away.